Should I buy a Salt Chlorination System (Chlorinator) for my pool?

 Why do people purchase salt chlorinators?

 are handy and convenient in that you don't have to purchase chlorine.
-Most of our customers are buying a 50 pound bucket of chlorine every 2 years so it's not like that is a huge chore anyway.
+Most of our customers are buying a 50 pound bucket of chlorine every 2 years, so it's not like that is a huge chore anyway.
 Spending $1800 on a system to not spend $150 per year is not a wise economic decision.
-That's a 12 year return on investment IF your cell lasts that long which it won't.
+That's a 12-year return on investment for a fiberglass pool IF your cell lasts that long which it won't.

 Who should buy a Salt Chlorine generator?

 For owners of vinyl and especially gunite this is a very different story.
 There ARE concrete pool owners in the south who absolutely spend $2000 per year on chlorine.
 For that owner it makes sense to spend $1800 or so to NOT spend $2000 per year.
 For a vinyl owner that's spending $400 or more on chlorine in the Midwest that may make sense too.
 Five year return on investment plus the convenience isn't too bad.
 But again this is not maintenance free!
 It's just less maintenance.

 Who Should not have a salt chlorine generator?

 The owner with well water.
 Plain and simple.
 It complicates the water chemistry and frankly becomes a net loss.
 The purpose of chlorine generators is to help make the ownership experience easier and streamlined.
 Well water coupled with a salt generator does the opposite.
 The reason may not be so apparent.